iterative/cml/README.md

 `GITHUB_TOKEN` - GitHub provides a token that you can use to authenticate on behalf of GitHub Actions.
 [See here](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) for steps to configure.

 ### Optional
-DVC support different kinds of remote [storage](https://dvc.org/doc/command-reference/remote/add).
-You may need to set secrets in your repository depending on the formate of remote storage.
+You may need to set secrets in your repository depending on the format of remote storage.
 See supported forms of storage and [required secrets for each](#environmental-variables).

 ## Example use case